Emotional effects

 These changes can happen with all brain injuries.
 While some people find that their emotions and personality changes fade as they recover, some changes may be permanent.

 It can be difficult to adjust to these personality changes.
 The best way to cope with them is to practice patience and remain calm during any emotional outbursts.
-This is just as challenging for the survivor, and you will have to work together to navigate these changes.
+This is just as challenging for the person with a brain injury, and you will have to work together to navigate these changes.

 How do I help my loved one cope with their new reality?

 It’s normal to feel upset, angry, and sad about the brain injury.
 It’s also easy to get swept up in grief over what has changed.
-The survivor will be feeling grief for themselves, but you will be too – your life has also changed.
-It’s important to let yourself feel grief – but don’t dwell on it.
+Your loved one will be feeling grief for themselves, but you will be too—your life has also changed.
+It’s important to let yourself feel your grief, but not dwell on it too long.
 Instead, do your best to focus on the positives, including progress, things you have to look forward to, and things that make you both happy.

 It’s going to take a long time, and some days will be better than others.
 If you are having difficulties, make sure to share them with your family, caregivers, and the doctors.